pars-linux/web/web/developer.pardus.org.tr/source/guides/packaging/packaging_guidelines.rst

 Naming
 ------

-You should go through the `Package Naming Guidelines <http://developer.pardus.org.tr/guides/packaging/package_naming_guidelines.html>`_ to ensure that your package is named appropriately.
+You should go through the :ref:`package-naming` to ensure that your package is named appropriately.

 Binary Package Naming
 ---------------------

-The proper way to use the Version and Release fields can be found here: `Binary Package Naming <http://developer.pardus.org.tr/guides/packaging/binary_package_naming_guidelines.html>`_.
+The proper way to use the Version and Release fields can be found here: :ref:`binary-package-naming`.

 Legal
 -----